AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/sponsor-task-list/2015-01-01-sponsor-task-business-status.md

-### Business status approved
+### Business status confirmed

-Well done.
-We acknowledge you have an ABN, that you're business is operating lawfully and that there is no adverse findings reported against it.
+Congratulations, your business qualifies as a standard sponsor now that we've confirmed your ABN, that you've been operating lawfully and that there are no adverse findings reported against it.